An Antipodean travel company serving World Travellers since 1983

 Australia is unique in that this vast island continent contains such a diversity of experiences to meet all types of interest that a traveller may have.
 It is recognised that for many it is seeking the icons.

 For Odyssey Travellers a small group tour is getting beyond the “Best” but to reach the places of interest, to satisfy the curiosity and to learn.
-Our portfolio of small group escorted tours of Australia to each state seeks to achieve this in groups of typically 6 to 12 people plus an experienced leader to provide an Australian holiday package experience to be remembered.
+Our portfolio of small group escorted tours of Australia to each state seeks to achieve this in groups of typically 6 to 12 people, with a maximum of 15, plus an experienced leader to provide an Australian holiday package experience to be remembered.

 Bookings for an upcoming tour with Odyssey, open upto 2 years in advance to allow you book onto your preferred Australia tour .

 A deposit will typically secure your place with final payments falling due between 90 to 60 days before departure.